stevencombs/retrocombs.github.io/_posts/2016/2016-02-26-bullet-review-new-trent-arcadia-dual-port-ac-charger.md

 * Small compact square design
 * Outlet prongs that fold in/out for easy storage and protection
+* Solid construction
+* Built like a tank and doesn't feel cheap or flimsy
 * Reasonable price at around $13.00
 * Labeled ports so you know which USB port to use for which device
 * Includes both a 2.4 amp and 1 amp port (this becomes a con below)